sclorg/mysql-container/8.4/root/usr/share/container-scripts/mysql/README.md

 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/mysql-container.
-In that repository, the Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for RHEL9 is called Dockerfile.rhel9, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s, and the Dockerfile for Fedora is called Dockerfile.fedora.
+In that repository, the Dockerfile for RHEL9 is called Dockerfile.rhel9, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s, the Dockerfile for CentOS Stream 10 is called Dockerfile.c10s, and the Dockerfile for Fedora is called Dockerfile.fedora.